Thailand mourns children, others slain by ex-police officer

-UTHAI SAWAN, Thailand (AP) — Friends hugged sobbing family members struggling with staggering loss Friday in a rural northeastern Thailand community mourning the children and other victims slain by a fired police officer in the nation's deadliest shooting rampage.
+UTHAI SAWAN, Thailand (AP) — Relatives grieving staggering loss Friday laid flowers at a day care center in rural northeastern Thailand where a fired police officer slaughtered dozens of people, including children as young as 2 who were napping.

-At least 24 of the 36 people killed in the assault Thursday in the small town of Uthai Sawan were children.
+The entire country reeled in the wake of Thursday's grisly attack in a small town nestled among rice paddies in one of the nation's poorest regions.
+At least 24 of the 36 people killed in the assault, Thailand's deadliest shooting rampage, were children.

-On Friday morning, royal and government representatives in white, military-style coats stood in lines to lay wreaths at ceremonial tables in front of the Young Children’s Development Center’s main door.
-They were followed by weeping family members, who gathered their hands in prayer before laying white flowers on the wooden floor.

-Police speculated the gunman targeted the center because it was near his home.
-They identified him as Panya Kamrap, 34, a former police sergeant fired earlier this year because of a drug charge involving methamphetamine.
-He had been due to appear in court Friday.
+“I cried until I had no more tears coming out of my eyes.
+They are running through my heart," said Seksan Sriraj, 28, who lost his pregnant wife due to give birth this month in the attack at the Young Children’s Development Center in Uthai Sawan.

-Witnesses said the attacker got out of a car and shot a man and child in front of the building before walking toward the classroom.
-Teachers at the child care center locked the glass front door, but the gunman shot and kicked his way through it.
+Witnesses said the attacker shot a man and child in front of the center before walking toward it.
+Teachers locked the glass front door, but the gunman shot and kicked his way through it.
 The children, mainly 2- and 3-year-olds, had been taking an afternoon nap, and photos taken by first responders showed their tiny bodies still lying on blankets.
+In some images, slashes to the victims’ faces and gunshots to their heads could be seen.

 Panya took his own life after killing his wife and child at home.